konan009/konan009/README.md

-### Hi there 👋
+### Hello there 👋
-- 💬 Apologies when you find some of my repositories being messy, but I will make some time uploading some of time updating and sharing some of my program publicly.
+- 💬 I upload some of my codes here.
+I will make some time uploading some of time updating and sharing some of my program publicly.
 Please don't forget to star some of the repository if you find it useful :)
 - 🔭 I’m currently a Graduate student in Computer Science in Ateneo de Manila
-- 😄 Pronouns: He/Him
+- 👨🏻‍💻 Pronouns: He/Him
 - 📫 How to reach me: ugaddanmeljohn@gmail.com
 <!--
 **konan009/konan009** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.